-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request \$18 million \$15.5 million \$0
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request \$18 million \$15.5 million TBD

 UC supports \$18 million for the USGS WRRI Program, which is the only federally supported national network for applied water resource research, education, training and outreach.
-UC operates the California Institute for Water Resources (CIWR), which supports researchers in developing solutions to costly and difficult water problems in California.
-With ongoing drought and water management concerns, CIWR is actively engaged in providing information and resources to California producers, consumers, businesses, and state and local governments.
-CIWR maintains a website that is updated daily with flood- and drought-related information.
+The California Institute for Water Resources (CIWR) within the University of California supports researchers in developing solutions to water management challenges that affect cities, farms, and ecosystems across the state.
+CIWR is actively engaged in conducting applied research and providing resources to California producers, consumers, businesses, and state and local governments.
+CIWR maintains a website that is updated daily with flood- and drought-related information and works closely with local, state and federal agencies in California.